 You can export reports with Coinshift.

 Navigate to the Export CSV option in the History tab (under the Transaction section).
-This option will allow you to download a .csv file containing the transaction history of all your Safes housed in your organization.
-You can use this file for any accounting or auditing requirements as needed.
+This option will allow you to download a .csv file containing the transaction history of all your Safes housed within your organisation.
+This file can be utilised for various accounting or auditing requirements as needed.
 Read this article for more information.

 Please contact customer support if you have questions about Coinshift that remain unanswered after reading this documentation or are in need of tech support.
 We will reply to your inquiry as soon as possible.